pydata/pydata-sphinx-theme/docs/community/setup.md

 - [pandoc](https://pandoc.org/) the universal document converter.

 In particular, `tox` can be used to automatically create isolated local development environments with all the correct packages installed to work on the theme.
-The rest of this guide focuses on using `nox` to start with a basic environment.
+The rest of this guide focuses on using `tox` to start with a basic environment.

 ```{seealso}
 The information on this page covers the basics to get you started, for information about manually compiling assets, see [](topics/manual-dev.md).